cr4zyGoat/iocextract/README.md

 ## Features

 Some features already implemented are:
+- Inspect one file or a whole directory recursively
+- Select what type of IoC are you looking for
 - Multiple threads
-- Inspect one file or a whole directory recursively.

 ## Example usages